International Opera Awards

 Conductor: Konstantinos Terzakis

-Featuring Soloists, the Orchestra, Chorus, Ballet and Children’s Chorus of the GNO
+Featuring polyphonic ensemble and the Orchestra, Chorus, members of the Ballet, and Children’s Chorus of the GNO

 Shortlist for this year’s Awards